 DEXA is most often performed on the lower spine and hips.
 In children, sometimes the whole body is scanned.
 Peripheral devices that use X-ray screen for a bone deficiency or bone loss in your child.

 Getting a DEXA scan is a painless, non-invasive procedure:

 - There are no injections or medications involved.

 - The procedure takes place in a private, child-friendly room.

 - DXA is an open machine - patients are not enclosed at any time.

-What Happens During an DEXA Scan?
+What Happens During a DEXA Scan?

 In the Central DXA examination, which measures bone density in the hip and spine, your child would lie on a padded table.
-An x-ray generator is located below the patient and an imaging device is positioned above.
+An X-ray generator is located below the patient and an imaging device is positioned above.

 To assess the spine, the child's legs are supported on a padded box to flatten the pelvis and lower (lumbar) spine.
 To assess the hip, the patient's foot is placed in a brace that rotates the hip inward.
 In both cases, the detector is slowly passed over the area, generating images on a computer monitor

-Your child must hold very still for a few minutes while the x-ray picture is taken to reduce the possibility of a blurred image.
+Your child must hold very still for a few minutes while the X-ray picture is taken to reduce the possibility of a blurred image.